snapscreen/snapodds/README.md

 # SnapOdds website

-SanpOdds is documented at https://zeitvertrieb.github.io/snapodds/.
+SnapOdds is documented at https://zeitvertrieb.github.io/snapodds/.
 The documentation is hosted on Github Pages and built with Gatsby and Gatsby MDX.

 ## Licence